-Essential CU
+Essential Facts about CU

 The University of Colorado has contributed to Colorado and beyond since 1876, educating nearly 435,000 students who have become catalysts in business, arts, health and communities.
 With the spectacular backdrop of Colorado’s Front Range, the four campuses provide access to top-tier faculty and experiential learning opportunities and an atmosphere where students thrive in the academic community.
 CU advances the economy, health and culture of Colorado and beyond.